apache/activemq-artemis/docs/user-manual/en/ha.md

 close your old JMS connections, potentially look up new connection factory instances from JNDI and creating new connections.

-For a working example of application-level failover, please see ?.
+For a working example of application-level failover, please see [the examples](examples.md) chapter.

 If you are using the core API, then the procedure is very similar: you would set a `FailureListener` on the core `ClientSession` instances.